unahouExosite/docs/portals/README.md

 IDATx▒cb67|▒IEND▒B`▒
 ```

 #### Get all users portals shares

 `GET /api/portals/v1/users/{user-id}/portals/shares`

 Get user own portals and portal shares information.

+##### Permissions

+One of the following:

+* User can get his portals and portal shares information.
+* User must have at least `d_u_view` [permission](#permission-object) to the domain.

 ##### Request

-Request body is empty.
+* Request body is empty.
+* Requires authentication.

 ##### Response

-On success, response has HTTP status 200 and a body containing an array of portal object include shares.
+* `200 OK`: Returned along with an array of portal object if the caller has permission to get the user portal shares information.
 Portal objects contain the following keys:
     * `"PortalName"` - Portal name
     * `"PortalID"` - Portal ID
     * `"PortalRID"` - Portal RID
     * `"UserEmail"` - The portal’s direct owner's email
     * `"Description"` - Portal description
     * `"shares"` - Containing the information of users who are being shared with this portal.
 Shares object contain the following keys:
         * `"access"` - User’s permission for this portal.
 Possible values are:
             * `"p_manage"` - user has manager access to this portal.
 This permission grants the same rights as owner.
             * `"p_m_crea"` - user has create device access to this portal.
             * `"p_contac"` - user has receive alerts access from this portal.
         * `"oid"` - The information of the user.
 The object contain the following keys:
             * `"id"` - Id of the user who are being shared with this portal.
             * `"type"` - The general value is **User**.
             * `"email"` - Email of the user who are being shared with this portal.

-On failure, response has HTTP status of 400 or greater.
+* `403 Forbidden`: one of the following:
+    * Returned if the caller user is not authenticated.
+    * Returned if the caller user does not have permission to get user portal shares information.
+* `404 Not Found`: Returned if the user id is invalid.

 ##### Example